maubanel/p4v-unreal/large-changes/README.md

 ##### `Step 6.`\|`BTS`| :small_orange_diamond: :small_blue_diamond:

 Now all the files that are in the **Content** folder are added.
-You will see a very small green checkmark.
-To find out the meaning of the **P4V** icons go to this [github page on p4v icons](https://github.com/maubanel/p4v-unreal/blob/main/icons/README.md#user-content-p4v-icons).
+You will see a very small green checkmark which means it has the latest version from the dept.  To find out the meaning of the **P4V** icons go to this [github page on p4v icons](https://github.com/maubanel/p4v-unreal/blob/main/icons/README.md#user-content-p4v-icons).
 For files that are ignored they have no icons meaning they are not tracked by **Perforce** which is what we want.

 ![files tracked and untracked by perforce](images/allAdded.png)